ibanyan/TIDBYT-WS1Devices/README.md

 If you own a TIDBYT you will be able to install these apps.
 Feel free to fork them off and make new apps targeting Workspace ONE UEM.
 Hopefully you will find these apps, their embeded comments, and instructions useful enough to create your own apps.
 If you do, or you just have some feedback, please email me at ibanyan@gmail.com

 I plan to submit these apps to TIDBYT so that they are available in their app store.
-The versions here is exactly the same, just without the part that integrates ith the TIDBYT mobile app.
+The versions here are exactly the same, just without the part that integrates ith the TIDBYT mobile app.
-That integration allows the user ot enter the required info for the apps to work, in the mobile app itself.
+That integration allows the user to enter the required info for the apps to work, in the mobile app itself.
 You may decide not to use these apps from the official store because of security concerns.
 Thats OK because luckily TIDBYT lets you push your own apps.

-The way you can use these apps is by writing a small and simple script that re-pushes them on a cadence (say once an hour).
+The way you can use these apps effectively is by writing a small and simple script that re-pushes them on a cadence (say once an hour).
 [I'll include a few examples of scripts here in the future when time permits, or if anyone else would like to share some, I'll include them here]

 You will need PIXLET.
 You can get it here: https://tidbyt.dev/docs/build/installing-pixlet